Poetry With A Mission

 Who won’t grant eternity to those who knowingly and willingly sin pursue.

-Yes, be such sin same-sex acts, promiscuity, adultery, pornography,
+Yes, be such sin same-sex sexual acts, promiscuity, porn, adultery,

 Wounding emotionally or physically, bigotry, blatant hypocrisy.